Alert RivCo allows emergency managers and public safety first responders to rapidly alert and warn the public in the event of emergencies.

 A: The primary phone number for every business and residence in Riverside County with a traditional, landline phone service, whether it is a listed or unlisted phone number.

 A: No. Currently cellular and VoIP providers are not mandated to release their records to public safety agencies.
-You may add your cell phone and VoIP numbers via the RivCoReady Web site at; www.RivCoReady.org, then click on the Alert RivCo tab to register and add these numbers.
+You may add your cell phone and VoIP numbers via the registration portal.

 A: Yes.
 When registering you can add your email address.